gatewari24/team-fit-app/README.md

 * Create and sign in with two seperate accounts on different browser windows.
 Ensure the accounts have similar sports interests and live in the same city such that they are matched.

-* Add account one to the account two's connections, begin a live chat.
+* Add account one to account two's connections, begin a live chat.

-* Join the chat from the account two's window.
+* Join the chat front account two's window.

  * Enjoy! 🎉

 ## Features
 - User authentication and database integration using MongoDB Atlas
-- A real-time cuncurrent chat system using socket.io
+- A real-time concurrent chat system using socket.io
 - An optimized matchmaking alogorithm that suggests friends based on profile details.